explainers-by-googlers/approximate-geolocation/README.md

 geolocation should of course be under the user's control.
 If the website only queries approximate location, the user agent should simply ask the user if they want to grant access to approximate location.
-On the other hand, if the website queries high accuracy location, the user should be presented with the choice between approximate or precise location (or nothing).
+On the other hand, if the website queries precise location, the user should be presented with the choice between approximate or precise location (or nothing).
 In particular, the user should always have the possibility to only grant access to approximate location, even if the website requested access to precise location.

 To address the use case of different accuracy levels of geolocation needed for different parts or functionalities of the website, the user agent should also